tum-pbs/pbdl-book/diffphys.md

 height: 150px
 name: advection-upwind
 ---
-1st-order upwinding uses a simple one-sided finite-difference stencil that takes into account the direction of the motion
+1st-order upwinding uses a simple one-sided finite-difference stencil that takes into account the direction of the flow
 ```

 Thus, for a negative $u_i$, we're using $u_i^+$ to look in the opposite direction of the velocity, i.e., _backward_ in terms of the motion. $u_i^-$ will be zero in this case.
 For positive $u_i$ it's vice versa, and we'll get a zero'ed $u_i^+$, and a backward difference stencil via $u_i^-$.